COT Stock Market Futures Charts: VIX, Dow, Nasdaq, SP500, Russell-2000, Emerging Markets

 S&P500 Mini Futures Futures:

-The S&P500 Mini Futures large speculator standing this week equaled a net position of -16,663 contracts in the data reported through Tuesday.
-This was a weekly fall of -1,983 contracts from the previous week which had a total of -14,680 net contracts.
+The S&P500 Mini Futures large speculator standing this week totaled a net position of 59,335 contracts in the data reported through Tuesday.
+This was a weekly increase of 75,998 contracts from the previous week which had a total of -16,663 net contracts.

-This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bullish with a score of 50.6 percent.
-The commercials are Bearish with a score of 40.5 percent and the small traders (not shown in chart) are Bullish with a score of 59.6 percent.
+This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bullish with a score of 64.0 percent.
+The commercials are Bearish with a score of 49.5 percent and the small traders (not shown in chart) are Bearish with a score of 33.1 percent.

 |S&P500 Mini Futures Statistics